 Dofollow Blog Commenting Netiquette vs a Barbecue Party

-Commenters linking to specific subpages like domain.com/my-new-product because I’m not your catalogue.
+- Commenters linking to specific subpages like example.com/my-new-product because I’m not your catalogue.

 - Commenters who disagree with me, because I never err you damn naysayers! ;-)

 On good days I will just approve your comments, on normal days I will change your “name” to something which sounds actually like a name or remove your URL but on bad days I will spam your comment or delete it.

 Spamming your comment means that you get flagged on other WordPress blogs too so you probably do not want to risk that.